WorldWalker42/Transmogrification-Lite/Extension Resources/3. Full Stats Support/README.md

 ### Introduction

-Although the stats from our equipment can now be used with a transmogrification, the tooltip still doesn't describe anything it does (which in my experience will make players think that it isn't working), and some types of stats won't work correctly in all circumstances without more customized support.
+Although the basic stats for our equipment can now be used with a transmogrification, the tooltip still doesn't describe anything it does (which in my experience will make players think that it isn't working), and some types of stats won't work correctly in all circumstances without more customized support.

 For example, one of the items in my example mod unlocks a spell with a Short Rest cooldown, but you can easily avoid the cooldown by re-transmogrifying it unless you hook the item up to Transmogrification Lite's cooldown enforcement system.
 Also, another item in my example should only be able to be equipped by avatars, but without adding special support for this restriction, anyone will be able to equip a transmogrification that uses its stats.